 “Let’s go.”
 Kora started walking.
 Eun and Peter fell in behind her.

 “That spell…” Peter looked at Kora.
 “What’s it called?”

-“Senkilo’s Cannon.
-It was invented by an eccentric wizard named Hylinian Senkilo.
-He was a famous explorer—Elithia’s version of your Invertebrate Jones.
+“An astral version of Senkilo’s Cannon.
+Invented by Hylinian Senkilo, an eccentric wizard and famous explorer.
+He was Elithia’s version of your Invertebrate Jones.
 My nan-ma would tell me stories about him before I went to sleep.”

 “ ‘Do not try and bend the spoon.
 That’s impossible.
 Instead only try to realize the truth: there is no spoon.
 Then you’ll see that it is not the spoon that bends, it is only yourself.’ ” Eun quoted.